 - create a display of new titles or “back to school” or something that will entice those who have been waiting for the library to reopen to come in and borrow

 - understand your teaching role, whether it is in a collaborative situation or covering teacher prep, and prepare for the first week’s lessons by focusing on understanding what the students know about the library and how they use it.
-Ask them what a library is; what it should look like when they are there; and what they would like it to be.
+Ask them what a library is; what it should look like when they are there; what they would like it to be; and what they would like to learn so that they can operate in it independently.
 That gives you information about their perceptions; a collaborative set of “library rules” and some direction for the future while it gives them input and ownership as they show you what they know.

 - know the requirements and procedures for marking the roll and reporting absences